xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    # For K2, uncomment next line
    EarlyReturnNextShot 0                  # this is for frame saving directly, no return to SerialEM R

+   echo .

+This script call two functions - "AlignToBuffer" and "CycleTargetDefocus".
+A script to hold all the functions ``MyFuncs`` must be also loaded in one of the script buffers.